svamsik/edge-ai-suites/metro-ai-suite/smart-traffic-intersection-agent/docs/user-guide/get-started.md

 This single command will:

-- Set all required environment variables with default values
+- Set required environment variables with default values
-- Setup all dependencies and submodules required for Traffic Intersection Agent
+- Set up dependencies and submodules required for Smart Traffic Intersection Agent
-- Generate required TLS certificates and authentication files
+- Generate the required TLS certificates and authentication files
 - Download demo video files for testing
 - Build Docker images
-- Start all services in the Traffic Intersection Agent application stack
+- Start services in the Smart Traffic Intersection Agent's application stack

 ### 3. Access Services

-Once the script is completed successfully, it will show the URLs to access the services.
-Head to these URLs for the respective services to access them in a web browser.
+When the script completes, it will show the URLs to access the services.
+Go to these URLs so that the respective services can access them in a web browser.

-## Running Multiple Instances (Test/Dev Only)
+## Running Multiple Instances (Test or Development Only)

-For testing or development purposes, you might want to run multiple instances of the Smart Traffic Intersection Agent to simulate multiple intersections on the same development machine/node.
-Easiest way to do this is to clone and setup the application `n times` in n different locations on the same machine for `n` required instances.
-Please note that in production environments, only a single Traffic Intersection Agent instance is deployed on a given node.
+For testing or development purposes, you can run multiple instances of the Smart Traffic Intersection Agent to simulate multiple intersections on the same development machine or node.
+The easiest way to do this is to clone and set up the application `n times` in n different locations on the same machine for `n` required instances.

+> **Note**: In production environments, only a single Traffic Intersection Agent instance is deployed on a given node.

-> **Recommendation**: The number of instances you can run on a single machine, depends on available resources.
+> **Intel's recommendation**: The number of instances you can run on a single machine depends on available resources.
 Systems with higher resources can support more instances.

-### Setting up Instance #1
+### Set up Instance #1

-#### 1. Clone the repository into a new directory:
+1. Clone the repository into a new directory:

 ```bash
 # First instance